lucee/lucee-docs/docs/04.guides/04.cookbooks/53.Checksum/page.md

 </cfscript>
 ```

-* Dowload the jar file by using cfhttp.
+* Download the jar file by using cfhttp.
 * Dump the file response header.
 You can see the "X-Checksum-MD5" "X-Checksum-SHA1" keys from the file itself.
 * Save the file, and dump(fileInfo(localFile.checksum)).
 Check to see if the dump matches the value of the downloaded file response["X-Checksum-MD5"] header.